 Folate plays an important role in the development of the fetus, and jicama contains 4% of the recommended daily value of folate.
 During pregnancy, inadequate folic acid intake may lead to congenital heart defects, obstructive urinary tract anomalies (conditions affecting the kidneys and urinary tract structure), limb deficiencies, orofacial clefts, and congenital hypertrophic pyloric stenosis (blockage of the gastric passage).

-Sufficient intake of folate is proven to reduce the risk of these congenital anomalies.
-It is also shown that adequate folic acid intake in adults is associated with a reduced risk of cardiovascular disease and some cancers (5).
+Sufficient intake of folate can help reduce the risk of these congenital anomalies.
+Adequate folic acid intake in adults is associated with a reduced risk of cardiovascular disease and some cancers (6).

 3. May Help In Diabetes Management

 Jicama is rich in inulin, a soluble fiber that reduces postprandial blood glucose levels.
-Jicama can also improve insulin sensitivity by inhibiting gluconeogenesis in the liver and maintain plasma insulin levels (6).
+In addition, it has a low glycemic index making it a great choice for anyone struggling to balance their blood sugar (7).
+Jicama can also improve insulin sensitivity by inhibiting gluconeogenesis in the liver and maintaining plasma insulin levels (8).
 This may help in diabetes management.

 4. May Reduce The Risk Of Cancer